pali-english/pali-english.github.io/README.md

 crawl about like a trapped rabbit.
 Bound and fettered, for a long time
 they return to pain time and again.

+    Tasiṇāya: by thirst, craving
+    Purakkhatā: driven, propelled, controlled
+    Pajā: people, beings
+    Parisappanti: they crawl around, creep
+    Sasova: like a rabbit
+    Bandhito: bound, trapped
+    Saṁyojanasaṅgasattakā: bound and fettered, entangled in fetters
+    Dukkhamupenti: they meet with suffering, they experience suffering
+    Punappunaṁ: again and again
+    Cirāya: for a long time, continually

 Tasiṇāya purakkhatā pajā,
 Parisappanti sasova bandhito;